If At First You Don’t Succeed

 Remember the person that never took a chance and always hid in the back?
 Yeah, I don’t remember that person either.
 Do something great this week and lead from the front.
 That might not always be the safest, but the glory goes to those at the center of the battle.

+Need a little more motivation?
 Check out our 8 Week Warrior Challenge below – it’s a great place to start!